 In U.S. ex. rel.
 Jon H. Oberg v.
 Kentucky Higher Ed.
 Student Loan Corp., et. al., Dr. Jon H. Oberg, a former Department of Education employee, filed a False Claims Act ("FCA") case under seal in the United States District Court for the Eastern District of Virginia against several public and private student loan financing entities.
-PHEAA was served with a copy of the First Amended Complaint filed by Oberg on or about September 29, 2009.
+PHEAA was served with a copy of the First Amended Complaint filed by

+Oberg on or about September 29, 2009.
 The First Amended Complaint alleged that the defendants submitted claims to the Department of Education for special allowance payments providing a 9.5% floor on the return on certain loans, including loans that were not eligible for such a special allowance.
 It further alleged that PHEAA in particular obtained approximately \$92 million in unlawful payments from the Department of Education.
 The FCA provides for treble damages and civil penalties.

 After several appeals, the case was heard on the merits in the Eastern District of Virginia.
 On December 5, 2017, the jury found in favor of PHEAA.
 On January 4, 2018, Dr. Oberg filed an appeal to the United States Court of Appeals for the Fourth Circuit from the Final Order dated December 5, 2017.
-The parties have submitted their respective briefs and are awaiting the Court to either schedule oral argument or decide the matter on brief.
-As of December 31, 2017, and through the date of this disclosure, PHEAA believes it is remote that a loss contingency exists, and will continue to contest this matter vigorously.
+On January 8, 2019, the United States Court of Appeals for the Fourth Circuit affirmed the Final Order entering judgment in favor of PHEAA.
+Dr. Oberg may ask the Supreme Court of the United States to review the judgment.
+As of December 31, 2018, and through the date of this disclosure, PHEAA believes it is remote that a loss contingency exists, and will continue to contest this matter vigorously.

 Commonwealth of Massachusetts.
-As a larger participant defined by the Bureau of Consumer Financial Protection ("CFPB") in the market for student loan servicing, PHEAA is the subject of various subpoenas, requests, and actions by various state and federal regulatory bodies.
-On August 23, 2017, the Commonwealth of Massachusetts ("Massachusetts"), by and through its Attorney General, brought enforcement action pursuant to the Massachusetts Consumer Protection Act, and the Consumer Financial Protection Act against the PHEAA.
+As a larger participant defined by the CFPB in the market for student loan servicing, PHEAA is the subject of various subpoenas, requests, and actions by various state On August 23, 2017, the Commonwealth of Massachusetts and federal regulatory bodies. ("Massachusetts"), by and through its Attorney General, brought enforcement action pursuant to the Massachusetts Consumer Protection Act, and the Consumer Financial Protection Act against PHEAA, d/b/a Fedloan Servicing.
 PHEAA does not agree with the allegations made by the Massachusetts Attorney General's Office with regards to its findings.
 However, PHEAA remains committed to appropriately resolving any outstanding borrower issues while following the U.S. Department of Education's policies, procedures, and regulations as mandated by the PHEAA's federal contracts.
 PHEAA will continue working with the U.S. Department of Education's Office of Federal Student Aid ("FSA") to help resolve any issue identified by the Massachusetts Attorney General.
 On January 8, 2018, the United States Department of Justice submitted a Statement of Interest on this case.
 PHEAA filed a motion to dismiss on several grounds which was denied in February, 2018.
-The matter is now in the discovery phase.
 As of December 31, 2017 and through the date of this disclosure, PHEAA believes it is remote that a loss contingency exists, and will continue to contest this matter vigorously.